mrciolino/wiki-backup/Events/invading-darmuths-lair.md

 ## Tutrakton
 Spoops finds an inscription revealing the ancient name of Allford to be Tutrakton.

+## The Dragons Arrive
+The party receives word that some red dragons have arrived and are assaulting the city.
+After initial concern, Adalynn remembers that the city was already burning and filled with enemies.
+They have a moment of joy as Os shouts "huzzah dragons!"

 ## Portal to Darmuth's Lair